 — Indiana University

-The Harry S. Truman Scholarship Foundation awards merit-based scholarships to college students who plan to pursue careers in government or elsewhere in public service.
-Truman Scholars receive up to $30,000 for graduate or professional school, participate in leadership development activities, and have special opportunities for internships and employment with the federal government.
-The Foundation awards Truman scholarships to students across the nation who will be "juniors" in the 2013-2014 academic year and who plan to attend graduate or professional school in preparation for careers in government or other public service.
-(See eligibility criteria below and on the Truman website as the definition of "junior" is based on the planned date of graduation: http://truman.gov/candidates/how-become-truman-scholar.)
-IU students with strong academic backgrounds, experience in public service, and plans to pursue a career in government or elsewhere in public service (broadly defined) are encouraged to apply.
+Approximately 60-70 Truman scholarships are usually awarded in a national competition each year to "juniors."
+(See eligibility criteria below and on the Truman website as the definition of "junior" is based on the planned date of graduation: http://www.truman.gov/are-you-potential-truman-scholar.)
+IU students with strong academic backgrounds, experience in public service (broadly defined) are encouraged to apply.
 Students must be nominated by their undergraduate universities to be eligible for consideration at the national level.